cytoscape/web-cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

     column data.

-The Workspace Panel and Table Panel can be resized according to your preference or even fully collapsed to maximize the screen space available for the Network View Window.
+The Workspace Panel and Table Panel can be resized according to your preference or even fully collapsed to maximize the screen space available for the Network View.

 <a id="the_menus"> </a>
 ## The Menus